RagnarB83/ash-documentation/docs/module_plotting.rst

  Contour_plot
 ##############################################################################

-For a 2D scan (see :doc:`job-types`), the dictionary can be given to the **module_plotting.contourplot** function which will visualize the energy surface as a contourplot.
+For a 2D scan (see :doc:`job-types`), the dictionary can be given to the **contourplot** function which will visualize the energy surface as a contourplot.
 The output is an imagefile (PNG by default).

 - The unit of the surface can be chosen via finalunit keyword (kcal/mol, kJ/mol, eV etc.).